axelerant/testimonials-widget/readme.txt

 `

 = 50.
+Example to set widget gradient background color = The CSS class `testimonialswidget_testimonialsNNN` is dynamically generated.
+As such, you're not going to find it specifically in the Testimonials Widget CSS file.
+The reason being is that each Testimonials Widget is standalone so that many can be on a page.

-Example to set widget gradient background color = Look in the final HTML source code of your webpage for the unique testimonial widget class identifier.
+Therefore, look in your webpage's HTML source code of your webpage for the unique testimonial widget class identifier.
 In our case, it's `.testimonialswidget_testimonials3`.

 Then write CSS like the following.